Slip Resistance Specification and Testing

 • R11 minimum (or P4 ) now recommended for external walkways (R10 is deemed inadequate)

-• Prescriptive recommendations under the NCA/BCC for all classes of buildings including for the first time Residential buildings for stairs, ramps and landings
+• Prescriptive recommendations under the Australian Buildings Code Board (ABCB) for all classes of buildings including for the first time Residential buildings for stairs, ramps and landings

 • Acknowledgement on the effects of wear on slip resistance and recommendation to use wear conditioning of samples before measuring slip resistance (AWT Accelerated Wear Testing)